alexclassroom/wp-crontrol/readme.txt

 ### For developers

-WP Crontrol is an invaluable tool for developers looking to streamline and debug their WordPress development process:
+WP Crontrol is an invaluable tool for developers to streamline and debug their WordPress development process:

 * **Enhanced debugging**: Easily identify and troubleshoot issues with scheduled tasks, ensuring your scheduled events and their callbacks run as expected.
 * **Custom schedules**: Create and manage custom cron schedules to fit the specific needs of your website, plugins, or themes, providing greater flexibility than just the core schedules.